IntelliTect-Samples/EWU-CSCD379-2024-Spring/Lectures.md

   - Testing with DI and Services

 - EF Parent/Child (Word with child Game)
+  - Adding additional migrations
   - API Post
   - DTOs
-  - Axios using Post
-  - Basic EF Querying

-- Miscelaneous
-  - Custom icon and favicon
-  - New starting page and default route

 --- After this point is subject to significant change ---

 ### Lecture 12.
 5/09:
-- Troubleshooting Azure
-- Vue services
+- Axios using Post
-- EF Parent-Child relationships
+- EF Querying
   - Querying with Includes
 - EF unit testing
 - Model builder cascade deletes
+- Returning a DTO with statistics for a word

+- Miscellaneous
+  - Custom favicon
+  - New starting page and default route

-- Adding of DateWord and Migration
+- Vue services (Provide and Inject)

 ## Week 7
 ### Lecture 13.
 5/14: